Giancarlo Stanton Preview, Player Props: Yankees vs. Brewers

 Giancarlo Stanton At The Plate

-- Stanton has picked up an RBI in 35.2% of his games this year, with more than one RBI in 19.3% of his games.
-He has also plated three or more runs in five contests.
+- Stanton has had an RBI in 31 games this season (34.8%), including 17 multi-RBI outings (19.1%).
+He has also driven in three or more of his team's runs in five contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.